ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/03-metatranscriptomics.md

 python /share/biocore/projects/Internal_Jessie_UCD/software/miniconda-metaphlan/miniconda3/lib/python3.7/site-packages/metaphlan/utils/merge_metaphlan_tables.py */*_profile.txt > merged_abundance_profile.txt
 ```

 Once we have this combined abundance file, we can create some visualization to inspect and see whether it matches with our expectations.
-First, we will generate a heatmap.
+First, we are going to filter the file to create an abundance table for species level, then we will generate a heatmap.
+(Because of the small dataset, the

 ```bash
 module load hclust2/1.0.0